Typinator – Frequently Asked Questions

 If Typinator is disabled generally and independently of password fields, this may be caused by certain applications that disable the keyboard monitoring function of macOS in situations when they should not do this.

 - Some Unix terminal applications (like Apple's Terminal or iTerm) have an option "Secure Keyboard Entry" (in the "Terminal" or "iTerm" menus) that blocks Typinator, sometimes even when other applications are active.
 Turning the "Secure Keyboard Entry" option off fixes the problem.

 - Firefox versions 3.x and older contain a bug that globally blocks keyboard monitoring after entering a password.
 This has been fixed in Firefox 4.0.

-- Using 1Password to fill a password field in Google Chrome on Mac OS X 10.6.x disables keyboard monitoring in all applications.
+- Using 1Password to fill a password field in Google Chrome disables keyboard monitoring in all applications.
 This problem is caused by the password dialog of the Chrome extension.
-The problem has reportedly been fixed in version 3.5.7, so please upgrade to that version of 1Password.
+If you encounter problems that might be caused by 1Password, try updating 1Password to the latest version.

-- Using LastPass to fill a password field in Safari or Google Chrome on Mac OS X 10.6.x disables keyboard monitoring in all applications.
+- Using LastPass to fill a password field in Safari or Google Chrome disables keyboard monitoring in all applications.
 When this happens, click in a password field in the browser, then click outside the password field such that the password field loses the keyboard focus.